coder/coder/docs/admin/architectures/index.md

 onboard, the autoscaling configuration should account for ongoing workspaces.

 Scaling down workspace nodes to zero is not recommended, as it will result in longer wait times for workspace provisioning by users.
+However, this may be necessary for workspaces with special resource requirements (e.g. GPUs) that incur significant cost overheads.

 ### Data plane: External database

-While running in production, Coder deployment requires an access to an external PostgreSQL database.
-Depending on the scale of the user-base, workspace activity, and High Availability requirements, the amount of CPU and memory resources may differ.
+While running in production, Coder requires a access to an external PostgreSQL database.
+Depending on the scale of the user-base, workspace activity, and High Availability requirements, the amount of CPU and memory resources required by Coder's database may differ.

 #### Scaling formula